cdnik/cdnik/README.md

 Trusted by startups and established enterprises to completely revamp their digital presence, from **strategic restructuring** to **redesigning and rebuilding** their web platforms from the ground up.

 ## 💼 Projects
 I've delivered over 30 tailored projects, each reflecting a commitment to clarity, efficiency, and purposeful design.
 I approach each project with a pixel-perfect mindset.
-Structure matters.
-Speed matters.
-Detail matters.
 Digital products that feel crafted and not just assembled.
 You can check out some of those [projects here](https://www.behance.net/lichtwald).

 ## 🔮 Fun Facts
 + First computer: ZX-Spectrum with Sinclair BASIC in 1987
 + First program: X-Mas lights pattern controller (Assembler).
-+ Unix/Linux, btw
++ Mechanical (MX), Neovim, Unix/Linux, btw
++ Producing some music, btw

 <!--
 **cdnik/cdnik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.